kgosse/kgosse.github.io/_drafts/ng2-redux-like-todo-app.md

 ## Introduction

-<small>Before anything, I would like to say english is not my mother tongue.
+<small>Before everything, I would like to say english is not my mother tongue.
 I speak french.
 So be nice :-)
 Feel free to email me or to leave a comment if you see any kind of mistake.
 I'll appreciate it.
 Thanks.</small>

 I did the classical todo app in angular 2.
 You can test the work by clicking on this: